Capital-M Music

 Studio Categories

 Composition Studio: A studio whose primary output will be sheet music, either for a recording session or for live performance in a concert music environment or a “band” environment.
 The primary tool will be notation software, and all you really need is a laptop or even an iPad and notation software.
 It would also be useful to have some type of MIDI keyboard, and for your main desktop setup I’d recommend at least 61-keys.
 Audio output will be secondary, just to get a basic mockup or to check for errors in the notes and rhythms you write.
-This setup will be used by concert composers and by music copyists, whether for concert music or media projects.
+This setup will be used by concert composers, arrangers, and by music copyists, whether for concert music or media projects.

 Electronic Production Studio: A studio whose primary output will be an audio file.
 Often entirely electronic, this is a studio for various forms of electronic dance music, but also for making higher-end mockups for film projects (some composers hire people to do that for them), and with a simple audio interface you can record some live elements as well for pop songs and other similar styles.
-The primary tool will be the DAW (digital audio workstation), and you will need some kind of MIDI input device, probably a keyboard.
+The primary tool will be the DAW (digital audio workstation - a computer program for recording audio and MIDI), and you will need some kind of MIDI input device, probably a keyboard.
 Again, at least 61 keys for your main setup, and 25 or 37 for a portable setup.
 Another popular midi device for this kind of studio is some sort of beat controller, like an AKAI MPC or Native Instruments Maschine, particularly for electronic dance beat production or hip-hop beat production.
 You will also have more need for an extensive computer-based or external synthesizer collection, and this is probably where the bulk of your ongoing spending will be.
 The playback environment is also more critical here, as you will want to be able to mix your projects effectively, so studio monitor speakers will be an element you’ll need to consider, along with ideally getting your mixing environment acoustically treated.
 Most likely to be used by a composer who calls themselves a “producer”, or by a mock-up artist.

 Film Scoring Studio (or today perhaps more accurately “media composition studio”, as most commercial composers work in several types of media including film and tv but also video game scores and commercials (tv or internet advertising)): Combines both of the above, and also adds the ability to score to picture.
 Most of the main DAW programs and even most of the main notation programs offer extensive support for scoring to picture now, so it’s more a matter of learning how to do that than it is a matter of being able to do that.
-Familiarity with stylistic tropes and a sense of how dramatic music works (meaning music in drama, not necessarily big and bombastic though it can be!) will be more critical here, and that’s a whole other area of training outside the scope of my capital-M Music project.
+Familiarity with stylistic tropes and a sense of how dramatic music works (meaning music in drama, not necessarily big and bombastic though it can be!) will be more critical here, and that’s a whole other area of training outside the scope of my Capital-M Music project.
 Most likely to be used by a media composer, of course!
 Orchestrators might also like a set up like this, and really even outside of film scoring this is going to be the most versatile general home project studio.

-Recording Studio: This one is the likeliest to be outside a person’s home.
+Recording Studio: This one is the most likely to be outside a person’s home.
 Electronic studios and film scoring studios (and more advanced composition studios) will all have some ability to record, but you may find that the time comes when you need to do more than you can or at a higher quality than you can do at home, so you’ll want to go to a professional recording studio.
 Or you may want to run one.
 Here, you’ll need to set up an extensive live and mixing room (two separate rooms), and your mic locker (what microphones you have) will need to be quite extensive.
 You’ll also want either a mixing board or a large format audio interface (or several) with lots of inputs - at least 24 if not 48 or more, and a very nice studio monitor speaker setup.
 The software tool will almost certainly be Avid Pro Tools for this setup, and you’ll need to get very good at using it if you want to run a recording studio.
 Most likely to be hired by any of the other types, or run by an “audio engineer”, or sometimes a “recording engineer” or “mix engineer”.

 Thoughts on Starting to Build a Studio